China, US spar over origin of coronavirus | Malay Mail

 Robert O’Brien, the US national security adviser, on Wednesday insisted that the virus originated in Wuhan.

-Blaming the pandemic on an initial lack of cooperation from Chinese officials and a cover-up when the outbreak first emerged, O’Brien said this had “cost the world community two months to respond” to the threat.
+Blaming the pandemic on a lack of cooperation from Chinese officials and a cover-up when the outbreak first emerged, O’Brien said this had “cost the world community two months to respond” to the threat.

 Beijing called his remarks “extremely immoral and also irresponsible”.